June Dayton: Television

 Dayton played Mary Aldrich in The Aldrich Family, Patsy Hamilton in The Brighter Day, Jennifer in A Date with Life, Grace Baden in Lucas Tanner, and Lucy Spaulding in Paradise Bay.

-Dayton appeared as a guest star in episodes of Studio One, Robert Montgomery Presents, Kraft Theatre, Gunsmoke (“Laughing Gas” - 1958 - S3E29 & “Bently” - 1964 - S9E28), The Investigators, The Fugitive, The F.B.I., Barnaby Jones, and Quincy, M.E..
-She made five guest appearances on Perry Mason, twice as the defendant: in 1957 she played Myrna Davenport in "The Case of the Runaway Corpse", and in 1958, she played Sue Hardisty in "The Case of the Buried Clock".
+Dayton appeared as a guest star in episodes of Studio One, Robert Montgomery Presents, Kraft Theatre, The Untouchables (1959 TV series), Gunsmoke (“Laughing Gas” - 1958 - S3E29 & “Bently” - 1964 - S9E28), The Investigators, The Fugitive, The F.B.I., Barnaby Jones, and Quincy, M.E..
+She made five guest appearances on Perry Mason: in 1957 she played defendant Myrna Davenport in "The Case of the Runaway Corpse", in 1958 as defendant Sue Hardisty in "The Case of the Buried Clock", and in 1960 as wife Alice Gorman in "The Case of the Ill-Fated Faker".
 Dayton played Catherine Driscoll in the episode "The Party Line" on CBS's Dennis the Menace.
 She had a memorable role as Helen Turner in The Twilight Zone episode "A Penny for Your Thoughts", which featured Dick York.
 She appeared in an episode of Armstrong Circle Theatre titled "Divorcees Anonymous".

 In 1965, Dayton was cast as Virginia Farragut in "The Battle of San Francisco Bay" in the syndicated anthology series, Death Valley Days.
 She also starred in a 1969 episode of Land of the Giants titled "Home Sweet Home".

 Dayton guest-starred in two episodes of Cannon: the September 1971 episode of "Death Chain" as Susan Kendrix and the February 1974 episode "Blood Money" as Nurse Laura Meader.

 She made three appearances on Barnaby Jones: the January 1974 episode "The Platinum Connection" as Mrs. Andrews, the October 1974 episode "Odd Man Loses" as Pam Hogan and the March 1979 episode "Child of Love Child of Vengeance: Part 1" as Marie Adams."

 Her film appearances included roles in Twilight of Honor (1963), One Man's Way (1963), Tora!
 Tora!
 Tora!
 (1970), Something for Joey (1977), Deadman's Curve (1978) and The Other Side of the Mountain Part 2 (1978).
 Dayton was in an episode of The Dick Van Dyke Show about an ex army buddy who Rob thought is a jewel thief.